Scandal & revenge to be be sure, but all fur in photograph is fake.

 Review by Karen Brooks

-Author of The Locksmith’s Daughter
+Author: The Locksmith’s Daughter

 ‘This is a delicious romp filled with such memorable characters, witty, snippy asides that had me laughing out loud, heartfelt scenes that make your soul ache, and characters you want to sit back and swill gin with.
 The tone is marvellous – light and yet not at the expense of beautiful writing or deeper meaning.
 It’s so very different to the kind of books I’ve been reading lately and utterly refreshing.’